 I have since moved to a permanent residence in Winston-Salem, North Carolina, just outside the historic neighborhood of Washington Park, on the Southside.
 I am keeping with the residency mindset, in that I am extremely connected to the community I live in, and expect much of the work I do here to be inspired by and reflect that.

 Work that I do going forward will be considered part of the Southside Artist Residency and organized under this tag.
 This is in no way an official/sponsored residency, just a personal practice.
-My studio here will be larger but is currently under construction.
 I continue my daily self portrait project which is linked above and below, as well as Wandering Witness which has a whole separate site.